nantoniazzi/build-skype-in-30-minutes/markdowns/local.md

 3. Peers exchange data about media such as video format and resolution.
 4. WebRTC client applications traverse NAT gateways and firewalls.

 In other words, WebRTC needs four types of server-side functionality:

 - User discovery and communication.
 - Signaling.
 - NAT/firewall traversal.
 - Relay servers in case peer-to-peer communication fails.

+The next chapter will illustrate the implementation of the server part to handle user discovery and signaling.